noiseprotocol/noise_spec/noise.md

 Noise can implement handshakes where each party has a static and/or ephemeral DH key pair.
 The static keypair is a longer-term key pair that exists prior to the protocol.
-Ephemeral key pairs are short-term key pairs that are created during the protocol.
+Ephemeral key pairs are short-term key pairs that exist only during the protocol.

 2.5.
 Ciphersuites